zombiemaker/learning-path-full-stack-cloud-native-software-developer/README.md

 Resource links are also provided for further exploration and awareness.

+The learner is expected and encouraged to explore subjects and find other information resources and tools to expand and fill there knowledge, skills, and capabilities.

-## Prerequisite Knowledge & Skills
+## Prerequisite Knowledge, Skills, & Behavior

+- Self-motivate learner
+- Curiosity to explore subjects
+- Ability to search the internet for quality information to figure out how to best do something
+- Ability to integrate information into a system for doing things
 - Proficiency in using Microsoft Windows 10
-- Ability to search the internet for quality information to figure out how to best do something

 ## Philosophy

 - “All teams will henceforth expose their data and functionality through service interfaces.
 There will be no other form of interprocess communication allowed:  no direct linking, no direct reads of another team’s data store, no shared-memory model, no back-doors whatsoever.
 The only communication allowed is via service interface calls over the network.
 Anyone who doesn’t do this will be fired.”
 (Jeff Bezos, CEO of Amazon)

 ## Learning Path